akarsa/optimal3dtracks/README.md

 into one between two time points.
 It does not account for cells going in and out of the field of view.
 The tool also includes the option to save calculated tracks as an .xml file for manual track correction/curation using Fiji's TrackMate tool, as well as customisable visualisation of the dendogram.

+Our companion method for 3D nucleus segmentation is downloadable from: https://github.com/akarsa/star-3d

 ![](docs/images/tracking_example.gif)